 Description

-The Portland Stone memorial cross is located in the churchyard of the church of St Botolph-without-Bishopsgate (Grade II*), standing to the south of the church and west of the Grade II-listed drinking fountains and lanterns on Bishopsgate.
-Approximately 4m high, it comprises an ornamented wheel-head cross rising from a moulded collar bearing the monogram IHS.
+The Bishopsgate Parish Memorial is a Portland Stone memorial cross located in the churchyard of St Botolph-without-Bishopsgate church, which is listed as Grade II*.
+It stands to the south of the church and west of the Grade II-listed drinking fountains and lanterns on Bishopsgate.
+The memorial is approximately 4 meters high and features an ornamented wheel-head cross that rises from a moulded collar with the monogram IHS.
 The octagonal cross shaft is decorated with blind arcading below the collar and above the moulded foot.
-The shaft stands on an octagonal plinth, which stands on a three-stepped base.
+This shaft is set on an octagonal plinth, which is supported by a three-stepped base.

-The plinth carries the inscriptions on four of the eight faces:
+The plinth has inscriptions on four of its eight faces:

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.